Construction CRM: Drive Field Revenue and Wins

 Three categories buyers confuse

-Construction leaders often compare the wrong tools.
-They put generic CRM, field service software, and construction-specific CRM into one pile and assume they’re interchangeable.
+Construction leaders often lump generic CRM, field service software, and construction‑specific CRM together and assume they’re interchangeable.
 They’re not.

 | Category | Primary Focus | Key Features | Best For |